 Freud’s speculations were built on very little observation and a very free use of imagination.

-On Alfred Ellis and his approach to revolutionizing psychology and psychiatry:
+On Albert Ellis and his approach to revolutionizing psychology and psychiatry:

 Ellis, invited to speak, proposed some such title as “Masturbate Now” for his presentation.
 The president of Princeton, usually a man of unflappable fairness, had him disinvited.